 No, it doesn't take a genius to work this one out, but SSDs have tumbled in price over the past couple of years, with more and more storage becoming increasingly affordable.
 While HDDs still offer superb value for 2-6TB options, the rise of SSDs is seemingly unstoppable.
 Even NVMe drives, once the reserve of purists, are within the reach of casual home gamers.
 You'll always need more storage, and you'll find SSDs cheaper during Black Friday, so we'd strongly advise you set aside about $100-150 to bag a terrific new drive.

 Let's take a good, baseline example.
 The 1TB Samsung 860 EVO SSD, which we rate as the best SSD for gaming (taking performance vs price into account), is currently $140 via Amazon and NewEgg.
 That's pretty good.
 During Black Friday 2018, it dropped to $127, having spent the previous three months sat around $150.
 While the price of storage hasn't dropped as drastically in 2019 as it did in 2018, you'll still see a similar drop over Black Friday.
 That means you'll probably see the 1TB drive for between $100 and $110 during Black Friday, which is a mighty deal.
 Samsung will want to continue paving the way for its 970 series of SSDs, and this will be the year it meaningfully clears stock of the 860.
+We have a specialist guide to Black Friday SSD deals if you need it.

 2. IPS gaming monitors